Non-Cartesian Guarded Recursion with Daggers: Application: Semantics of Guarded Symmetric Pattern matching

 \subsection{The Pure Quantum Case}

-As mentioned above, the semantics of symmetric pattern-matching~\cite{sabry2018symmetric} with inductive types and higher-order quantum operations is an open question.
-There are multiple factors that make this question hard.
-One of them is that that categories of Hilbert spaces are unlikely to have suitable structure to interpret recursion (see \cite[Section~5.2]{me-thesis} for further detail on this specific matter).
+As mentioned above, the semantics of symmetric pattern matching~\cite{sabry2018symmetric} with inductive types and higher-order quantum operations is an open question.
+There are multiple factors that make this question hard, \eg~categories of Hilbert spaces are unlikely to interpret recursion (see \cite[Section~5.2]{me-thesis}).
+Guarded recursion helps bypass those issues.

-The results obtained above in this paper suggest that guarded recursion is a way to bypass those issues.
-A sort of recursion would be ensured due to the later modality and to the typing rule for the fixed point operator (\ref{eq:type-fix}).
-One restriction linked to guarded recursion is Point~\ref{rec:dag}, which forces us to ensure that the left and right-hand side of a subfunction have the same depth (see \secref{sub:fo-fun}).
-It turns out that all the examples in the original paper~\cite{sabry2018symmetric} fit this criteria, assuming we rewrite all inductive types $\mu X .
-A$ (resp. folding constructor $\fold\!$) to $\mu X . \later A$ (resp. to $\fold{} \nnext\!\!$) in our setting.

-We present example of programs written in guarded symmetric pattern-matching that are relevant to quantum computing.